How to test for oxycodone with an opioid drug analysis

 Oxycontin® is the trade name of one of many Schedule II prescription drugs that contain the opioid oxycodone as the active ingredient.
 Opioids refer to a class of synthetic drugs and are reported to have a similar potency to that of morphine.
 Other prescription drugs that contain oxycodone include Percodan® and Percocet®.

 Testing for Prescription Opioids.

 Typically oxycodone does not react to a regular drug screen which includes opiates as it generally targets morphine and codeine; therefore, an immunoassay that targets oxycodone is required and one which screens at a cut-off level of 300 ng/mL.

 Test for Oxycodone and methods of analysis.

 It is easy to check a loved one for oxycontin, and not difficult to interpret.
 It can be done in the privacy of your own home.
-A urine drug test will quickly alert you to abuse by reading the results similar to a pregnancy test.
+Urine drug analysis will quickly alert you to abuse by reading the results similar to a pregnancy test.
 It’s not expensive and simple to administer.
 Urine analysis is for a person and surface analysis is to identify a suspect or unknown powder.